George Gulas: Legacy

 Despite being considered a well-educated and polite person, Gulas was regarded as a wrestler who was pushed far beyond that which his in-ring capabilities or appearance justified.
 Tim Dills described him as "a mess" and "less than graceful" in the ring and as "tall and thin and not very muscular" in appearance.
-Wrestler Jerry Lawler described Gulas as a "a very bad wrestler" and as "a tall, skinny, gangly guy", while wrestler Harley Race described him as looking like "a human milk bottle" and as being "very, very limited" as a wrestler.
+Wrestler Jerry Lawler described Gulas as "a very bad wrestler" and as "a tall, skinny, gangly guy", while wrestler Harley Race described him as looking like "a human milk bottle" and as being "very, very limited" as a wrestler.
 He was known for his poorly executed chops and punches.

 Gulas is held up as an example of nepotism in the professional wrestling industry.
 Nick Gulas' insistence on pushing Gulas despite poor audience figures was reportedly a contributing factor in Nick Gulas' business partner Jerry Jarrett electing to split from Gulas in 1977 and found his own company, the Continental Wrestling Association.
 Journalist Dave Meltzer referred to Gulas as "territory-killing".